GioPan/instancesFTCP/README.md

 # Other parameters

-The remaining parameters are provided in the file default_parameters.txt This file contains, separated by spaces, the following information:
+The remaining parameters are provided in the [parameters file](./default_parameters.txt).
+This file contains, separated by spaces, the following information:
 - Number of players that can be registered for competitions (Integer)
 - Maximum number of players a club can own (Integer)